 It has strap-like leathery leaves that are solid dark green or attractively mottled.
 Oddly, leaf color will tell you their temperature preferences.
 Paphiopedilum orchids with solid-green leaves like cool temperatures and those with mottled leaves need more warmth.

 Dry air can be deadly to orchids.
-A wet pebble tray, room humidifier or regular misting will help to maintain at least 50% humidity that will keep your orchids happy.
+A wet pebble tray, cool-mist room humidifier or regular misting will help to maintain at least 50% humidity that will keep your orchids happy.

 Plant in a loose medium, such as an orchid mix that allows plenty of air around the roots.
 This type of medium decomposes over time, becoming compact and slowing drainage, so it's a good idea to repot your orchids every couple years.
 Don't over-pot.
 Use a pot that's 1-2 inches wider to allow 2-years' growth because orchids do best when slightly crowded.

 Repotting how-tos: To repot, gently shake off the old medium and dip the roots in a bucket of tepid water to get rid of the clinging stuff.
 Spread the roots over fresh mix in the bottom of the pot.
 Once positioned, fill the rest of the pot with mix so that the plant is stable, making sure that the junction of roots and stem are slightly below the surface.
 Don't be afraid to plant the roots a little deep -- they tend to climb out of the pot.
 You can top-dress it, if you need to.

 Light: Moderate to bright light, no direct sun.
 Paphs need bright, indirect sunlight to bloom.
 Lady slipper orchids also do well under fluorescent lights.